Synechocystis sp. PCC 6803: Growth and use as a model organism

 Selection is typically performed by antibiotic resistance genes.
 Heidorn et al. 2011 experimentally determined in Synechocystis sp.
-PCC6803 the ideal concentrations of kanamycin, spectinomycin, streptomycin, chloramphenicol, erythromycin, and gentamicin.
+PCC 6803 the ideal concentrations of kanamycin, spectinomycin, streptomycin, chloramphenicol, erythromycin, and gentamicin.
 Cultures can be kept on agar plates for approximately 2 weeks and re-streaked indefinitely.
 For long term storage, liquid cell cultures should be stored in a 15% glycerol solution at -80 degrees Celsius.

 Genome

 The genome of Synechocystis sp.
-PCC6803 is contained within approximately 12 copies of a single chromosome (3.57 megabases), three small plasmids: pCC5.2 (5.2 kb) pCA2.4 (2.4 kb), and pCB2.4 (2.4 kb) and four large plasmids: pSYSM (120 kb), pSYSX (106 kb), pSYSA (103kb), and pSYSG (44 kb).
+PCC 6803 is contained within approximately 12 copies of a single chromosome (3.57 megabases), three small plasmids: pCC5.2 (5.2 kb) pCA2.4 (2.4 kb), and pCB2.4 (2.4 kb) and four large plasmids: pSYSM (120 kb), pSYSX (106 kb), pSYSA (103kb), and pSYSG (44 kb).
 The genome of Synechocystis sp.
-PCC6803 is the fourth genome to be completely sequenced, and the first phototrophic organism to have its genome fully sequenced.
+PCC 6803 is the fourth genome to be completely sequenced, and the first phototrophic organism to have its genome fully sequenced.

 Additional strains

-The primary strain of Synechocystis sp. is PCC6803.
-Further modifications of the parent PCC6803 strain have been created, such as a sub-strain lacking photosystem 1 (PSI).
+The primary strain of Synechocystis sp. is PCC 6803.
+Further modifications of the parent PCC 6803 strain have been created, such as a sub-strain lacking photosystem 1 (PSI).
 The other widely used sub-strain of Synechocystis sp. is a glucose tolerant strain, ATCC 27184.
 The parent PCC 6803 strain cannot utilize external glucose.

 Light-activated heterotrophy

 Synechocystis sp.
-PCC6803, sub-strain ATCC 27184 can live heterotrophically in the dark on the carbon source glucose, but for yet unknown reasons requires a minimum of 5 to 15 minutes (blue) light per day.
+PCC 6803, sub-strain ATCC 27184 can live heterotrophically in the dark on the carbon source glucose, but for yet unknown reasons requires a minimum of 5 to 15 minutes (blue) light per day.
 This regulatory role of light is intact in both PSI and PSII deficient strains.

 Some glycolytic genes are regulated by the gene sll1330 under light and glucose-supplemented conditions.
 One of the most important glycolytic genes is fructose-1,6-bisphosphate aldolase (fbaA).
 The mRNA level of fbaA is increased under light and glucose-supplemented conditions.

 Native CRISPR-Cas system

 The CRISPR-Cas (Clustered Regularly Interspaced Short Palindrome Repeats – CRISPR associated proteins) system provides adaptive immunity in archaea and bacteria.
 Synechocystis sp.
-PCC6803 contains three different CRISPR-Cas systems: type I-D, and two versions of type III.
+PCC 6803 contains three different CRISPR-Cas systems: type I-D, and two versions of type III.
 All three CRISPR-Cas systems are localize on the pSYSA plasmid.
 All cyanobacteria are lacking the type II system, which has been widely adapted for genetic engineering purposes across many species.